Why India needs biophilic cities

 Why sustainable infrastructure

 Apart from its psychological benefits, green infrastructure provides significant economic and ecological benefits to urban communities which grey infrastructure cannot.
 It increases the sequestration of carbon and thereby enhances a city’s climate resilience, protects waterbodies such as rivers and lakes from storm water and agricultural pollution, increases infiltration to the aquifers, prevents soil erosion, stabilises the sea coast and river banks and mitigates the damaging effects of cyclones, tsunamis and floods, reduces the heat island effect in cities through evapotranspiration, lowers heating and cooling energy costs, cleanses the air, mitigates noise pollution, provides habitats for animals and birds and improves biodiversity, beautifies the city, and increases property values.
 Grey infrastructure projects are usually large-scale, expensive, and publicly funded interventions.
-They are mostly small-scale, decentralised interventions allowing participation by homeowners, service clubs, private businesses, and corporates.
+Green infrastructure projects are mostly small-scale, decentralised interventions allowing participation by homeowners, service clubs, private businesses, and corporates.
 Since nearly 60% of a city’s area is likely to be privately owned, roping in non-government players is crucial.

 Urban flooding